Retaining Talent In A Challenging Economy

 A personal hobby or cause is an important day-time aspect of their lives.

-These workers aren’t lazy millennials who flexibilitylack focus.
+These workers aren’t lazy millennials who lack focus.
 Indeed, they may be your top growers.
 And a little bit of flexibility may go a long way in keeping them.
 Flex hours, telecommuting and adaptable personal time off policies are all low-cost ways to retain talent.
 Rather than expense, the issue with these benefits is management‘s supposed loss of control.
 Yahoo reportedly yanked telecommuting privileges from many employees not because it was costly.
 Rather, they found these unmotivated individuals weren’t signing on and working remotely.
 That’s a management issue.

 Sometimes the flexibility challenges aren’t obvious.
 For example gender.
 There is a concern that young women are burning out.
 A recent McKinsey study shows that over half of corporate entry-level jobs are held by women, but they only hold a little over one third of mid-management positions.
 While a portion of this difference may be accounted for by a desire to leave the workplace to have children, the rest is suspected to be a result of high expectations.
 Employers should demand a lot from their talent, but sensitivity to gender differences may help retain the keepers.
 There are ways to motivate other than creating a dog-eat-dog macho workplace environment.
 Collaboration rather than competition; praise rather than punishment.